AI35994514/learngit/readme.txt

-git is  a version control system git is a free software
+git is  a distributed version control system git is a free software under the GPL

 AI3435994514@DESKTOP-F8QJ629 MINGW64 ~